transformerlab/transformerlab-docs/blog/2025-02-07-tuning-hyperparameters-for-a-recipe/codeTuning.md

 ## Conclusion and Next Steps

 We successfully developed a LoRA-based fine-tuning recipe for smolLM 135M that balances training efficiency and code completion performance.
-The final configuration (Run 9) achieves strong results in a 15-minute training run on an RTX 4060, making it a suitable default recipe for TransformerLab users.
+The final configuration (Run 9) achieves strong results in a 15-minute training run on an RTX 4060, making it a suitable default recipe for Transformer Lab users.

 Limitations exist: the model is restricted to Python and trained on a relatively small dataset.
 Future work could involve: